Samsung/tizen-docs/docs/application/dotnet/guides/nui/resources.md

 # Resources

 NUI provides several ways to handle resource images.
-This tutorial describes the use of Resources in NUI, currently Image resources.
+This tutorial describes the use of Image resources in NUI.

 ## Overview

 Resources in NUI can apply Images or 3D Models.

 The common method to access these resources is through Visuals.
-Controls then use these visuals to display what is required.
+Controls use these visuals to display what is required.

 See [ImageView tutorial](imageview.md).